kristoff-it/redis-cuckoofilter/README.md

 Installation
 ------------

-1. Download a precompiled binary from the Release tab of this repo or compile with `make all` (linux and osx supported)
+1. Download a precompiled binary from the Release tab (or [click here](https://github.com/kristoff-it/redis-cuckoofilter/releases/download/0.1/redis-cuckoofilter-releases.zip)) of this repo or compile with `make all` (linux and osx supported)

 2. Put the `redis-cuckoofilter.so` module in a folder readable by your Redis installation